mfeemster/keysharp/README.md

 	+ `WantReturn` and `Password` are not supported.
 	+ `Uppercase` and `Lowercase` are supported, but only for key presses, not for pasting.
 * Loading icons from .NET DLLs is supported by passing the name of the icon resource in place of the icon number.
-* A new accessor `A_KeysharpCorePath` provides the full path to the Keysharp.Core.dll file.
 * A new function `CopyImageToClipboard(filename [,options])` is supported which copies an image to the clipboard.
 	+ Uses the same arguments as `LoadPicture()`.
 	+ This is a fully separate copy and does not share any handle, or perform any file locking with the original image being read.